-5.11.3.
+2.11.2.
 The commission registers VEECs

-The commission has powers to decide whether it registers or does not register VEECs based on the results of the validation of the impact report and any audit undertaken.
+Once you have paid your certificate creation fees, we will process those certificates and decide whether to register them or not.
 You should initially expect every project to be audited before VEECs are registered.
 Audit frequency and timing may change as you participate in PBA, decreasing with low risk rating or increasing with high risk rating.
-The audit and risk assessment parts of the validation process are described in Section 6.1.
+The audit and risk assessment parts of the validation process are described in Section 3.1.